DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/state-laws-and-regulations.md

     title: Revenue disbursements
   - name: natural-resource-trust-funds
     title: Natural resource trust funds
-description: States maintain ownership of some lands and natural resources; develop their own taxation and royalty systems applicable to oil, gas, nonenergy minerals, and renewable energy; and collect extractive revenue directly.
+description: States maintain ownership of some lands and natural resources and develop their own taxation and royalty systems for oil, gas, nonenergy minerals, and renewable energy.
+States collect extractive revenue directly.
 Each state has a unique revenue system.
 tag:
 - How it works
 - State laws and regulations